Vermont bishop testifies against clergy reporting bill

 Late last month, the state Senate in Washington advanced a bill to require clergy to report abuse.
 A similar measure has stalled in Utah, where a majority of lawmakers are members of The Church of Jesus Christ of Latter-day Saints.

-It’s not commonplace for bishops to testify but Coyne said afterward that he was invited by a senator to participate.
+It’s not commonplace for bishops to testify.
+But Coyne said afterward that he was invited by a senator to participate.